Enhancement of Smallholder Spice Farmers’ Capacities in Sustainable Farming

 • Production of food-safe spices for consumers

 The project is part of the develoPPP.de Programme implemented by GIZ on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-The lead executing agency for this project is AVT McCormick. develop.PPP was set up by BMZ to involve the private sector in areas where business opportunities and development policy initiatives overlap.
+The lead partner agencies for this project are AVT McCormick and McCormick Switzerland. develop.PPP was set up by BMZ to involve the private sector in areas where business opportunities and development policy initiatives overlap.

 APPROACH

-Capacity development programme targeting spice farmers over four years covering approx. 10,000 ha to be integrated in AVT McCormick’s supply chain in four states of India.
+Capacity development programme targeting spice farmers over five years covering approx. 29,292 acres to be integrated in AVT McCormick and McCormick Switzerland's supply chain in six states of India.

 This approach will:

-• Strengthen farmers skills on sustainable spice farming practices and agri-business management
+• Strengthen farmers skills in sustainable spice farming practices and agri-business management

 • Build industry-wide capabilities around sustainable spice farming by providing buy-back arrangements and market access to the farming communities engaged in sustainable production of spices.